elcicd/el-CICD-docs/operating-manual.md

 * Standing up CICD Automation Servers for RBAC groups
 * Onboarding Project onto CICD Automation Servers
 * Creating SLDC namespaces for Projects
-* Creating ResourceQuotas for Project SDLC namespaces
+* Creating and managing ResourceQuotas for Project SDLC namespaces
-* Creating and Managing Persistent Volumes referencing external NFS shares
+* Creating and managing Persistent Volumes referencing external NFS shares
 * Refreshing credentials to all managed CICD Automation Servers
+* Refreshing credentials for GitHub repositories of microservices and libraries
-* Removing Projects From CICD Automation Servers (Non-prod only)
+* Removing Projects From CICD Automation Servers

 There are two type of Onboarding Automation Servers, [Non-prod](#non-prod-onboarding-automation-server) and [Prod](#prod-onboarding-automation-server).
+Each has the same set of pipelines for the most part, but the types of CICD Automation Servers they stand up are different.

 ### WARNING: Onboarding Automation Server Access

 **ACCESS TO ALL ONBOARDING AUTOMATION SERVERS SHOULD BE RESTRICTED TO CLUSTER ADMINS ONLY.**

 By default, access to the Onboarding Automation Server namespaces are already restricted to cluster admins only.
-All Onboarding Automation Servers require Git site-wide access for managing credentials among and branching among multiple Git repositories, and have service accounts with OKD cluster admin privileges.
+All Onboarding Automation Servers require Git organization-wide access for managing credentials and branching among multiple Git repositories, and have service accounts with OKD cluster admin privileges.
 Allowing unprivileged users direct access to an Onboarding Automation Server would constitute severe security risk.

-### Non-prod Onboarding Automation Server

-Non-prod Onboarding Automation Servers are responsible for the standing up of, the onboarding and removal of Projects from, and the refreshing of credentials to Non-prod CICD Automation Servers.

-#### Non-prod Onboarding Automation Server Pipelines
+### Onboarding Automation Server Pipelines

 ![Figure: Build and Deploy Microservices](images/readme/el-cicd-non-prod-onboarding-master.png)

-**Figure** _el-CICD Non-prod Automation Server pipelines_
+**Figure** _el-CICD Non-prod Automation Server pipelines.
+Prod will have the_ `prod-project-onboarding` _pipeline instead,_

-##### non-prod-project-project-onboarding Pipeline
+#### non-prod-project-project-onboarding Pipeline

 This pipeline is responsible for onboarding the necessary resources to support a Project's Non-prod SDLC.